Akshat-Pandey16/PythonProjects/README.md

-# Face Sketch using WebCam and YouTube Video Downloader
+# Face Sketch using OpenCV and YouTube Video Downloader using PyTube
 The first one uses the computer's WebCam to draw a Face Sketch, while the other is a full-featured YouTube Video Downloader.

 ## Face-Sketch